 All good so far, let’s try something else…

-SCP to Linux Without Providing the Username
+Using the SCP Command Without Providing the Username

 The target becomes host:path, let’s execute the command…

 I’m using the same password I have used in the previous example.
 But for some reason it doesn’t seem to work…

 This time in the target we are not specifying the user.
 This means that the scp command automatically uses the local Linux user myuser to connect to the remote host.

 This will only work if the user myuser also exists on the remote system.
 And this is not the case for the remote system I’m connecting to.

 Also, even if the user myuser exists on the target system, myuser on the local and on the target system might have different passwords.